hieuimba/Lichess-Spark-DataPipeline/README.md

 To trigger the pipeline, provide the Month parameter value which specifies the target month in "yyyy-MM" format (e.g., "2024-06" for June 2024).
 Afterwards, the data should be automatically downloaded, processed and stored in its respective containers.

-Note: To automate execution, a trigger can be set up.
+Note: To automate execution for every month, a trigger can be set up.
 This can be a scheduled or tumbling window trigger based on your use case.